amenadiel/google-maps-documentation/docs/ComponentRestrictions.md

 country

-**Type:**  string
+**Type:**  string|Array<string>

 Restricts predictions to the specified country (ISO 3166-1 Alpha-2 country code, case insensitive).
 E.g., us, br, au.
+You can provide a single one, or an array of up to 5 country code strings.